rickgennis/managebackups/src/managebackups.1.md

 # FAILSAFE
 **managebackups** can use a failsafe check to make sure that if backups begin failing, it won't continue to prune (remove) old/good ones.
 The failsafe check has two components: the number of successful backups required (B) and the number of days (D) for a contextual timeframe.
 To pass the check and allow pruning, there must be at least B valid backups within the last D days.
 These values can be specified individually via **--fs_backups** and **--fs_days**.
 By default the failsafe check is disabled.

+The failsave also has a limit option, **--fs_limit**.
+When a limit is given, it's interpreted as the maximum number of backups to prune for this profile in a single run.

-Rather than specifying the two settings individually, there's also a Failsafe Paranoid option (**--fp**) which sets backups to 1 and days to 2.
-In other words, there has to be a valid backup within the last two days before pruning is allowed.
+Rather than specifying the settings individually, there's also a Failsafe Paranoid option (**--fp**) which sets backups to 1, days to 2, and limit to 2.
+In other words, there has to be a valid backup within the last two days before pruning is allowed; and if allowed, a max of 2 backups will be pruned per run.

 # PROFILE CONFIG FILES
 Profile configuration files are managed by **managebackups** though they can be edited by hand if that's easier than lengthy commandline arguments.
 Each profile equates to a .conf file under /etc/managebackups.
 Commandline arguments are automatically persisted to a configuration file when both a profile name (**--profile**) and **-save** are specified.
 Comments (#) are supported.